Welcome to today's edition of the Rush 24-7 podcast.

 Here's another example.

-The New York Times is Cheryl Gay Stolberg.
+Obama's playbook after November 2nd, the New York Times is Cheryl Gay Stolberg.

 It took President Obama 18 months to invite the Senate Republican leader Mitch McConnell to the White House for a one-on-one chat.

-Not long before the meeting, Trent Lott, the former Republican Senate leader, lamented to his one-time Democrat counterpart Tom Dashell that Obama would never get an important nuclear arms treaty with the Russians ratified until he consulted top Republicans.
+Not long before the meeting, Trent Lott, the former Republican Senate leader, lamented to his one-time Democrat counterpart Tom Daschell that Obama would never get an important nuclear arms treaty with the Russians ratified until he consulted top Republicans.

 Lo and behold, McConnell soon had an audience with the president.